 Download: Application (pdf) / Application (word)

-NOTE: Applications for the Spring 2014 award are due no later than March 3, 2014.
+Submit to: email@example.com by 5:00pm on March 1, 2015.
+Questions about the award or application procedures should be directed to Andrew Predmore at the IU Office of Sustainability: firstname.lastname@example.org.
+NOTE: Applications for the Spring 2015 award are due no later than March 1, 2015.
 No late submissions will be accepted.

 Members of the Review Committee are instructed to rate each proposal on the basis of the criteria listed below.
 The applicant is therefore urged to discuss the proposed work in relation to each of the criteria, providing information about the project in the context of his/her department, the discipline, and the University.